COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Red sequence

 \section{Red sequence}

-We now turn our attention to how the red sequence in our group sample evolves over a wide range of redshifts, from $z=0$ to $z=3.7$.
-To study this, we need to identify the red sequence and characterize it through the main parameters of the RS ridgeline.
+We now turn our attention to how the RS in our group sample evolves over a wide range of redshifts, from $z=0$ to $z=3.7$.
+To study this, we need to identify the RS and characterize it through the main parameters of the RS ridgeline.